andrelandgraf/andrelandgraf/contents/articles/2022-07-16_why_remix_is_not_a_react_framework_but_a_full_stack_web_framework.md

 organization is using GraphQL, you can also easily integrate with GraphQL in Remix's loaders and actions without shipping a heavy GraphQL client to the user's browser.

-{% statement %} Remix is the perfect replacement for an SPA and works well in microservice architectures as it can aggregate data on the server and avoid overfetching. {% /statement %}
+{% statement %}Remix is the perfect replacement for an SPA and works well in microservice architectures as it can aggregate data on the server and avoid overfetching.{% /statement %}

 #### From MERN stack to Remix